Spook Busters

+In the film, the Boys are working as pest control agents.
+They are tasked with removing ghosts from a seemingly abandoned mansion.
+It is actually inhabited by a mad scientist, who wants to use of the Boys in a brain transplant operation.

 Plot

 All of the boys have just graduated from school where they learned exterminating, except for Sach who flunked out.
 They set up their new business in a corner of Louie's Sweet Shop and quickly get a job to remove ghosts from an old abandoned mansion.
 Upon arrival they discover weird events taking place, such as lights turning on when a match is lit, and a disappearing organ.
 Soon they discover that these events are not the actions of ghosts, but of a mad scientist who is conducting illegal experiments in the basement.

-Upon encountering the scientist, Sach quickly becomes part of the experiment when the scientist wants to take part of his brain out and put it into a gorilla.
-A fight ensues and, after the cops arrive and apprehend the criminals, the boys find themselves at the police station telling the story of what happened.
-Louie then calls them and tells Slip that the mouse in his store "had puppies" and the boys quickly leave the police station to go to their next job.
+Upon encountering the scientist, Sach quickly becomes part of the experiment.
+The scientist wants to perform a brain transplant operation, which will transfer part of his brain to a gorilla.
+A fight ensues and, after the cops arrive and apprehend the criminals, the boys find themselves at the police station, telling the story of what happened.
+Louie then calls them and tells Slip that the mouse in his store "had puppies".
+The boys quickly leave the police station to go to their next job.